463548483/ALU/processor/README.md

 ALU is used to calculate for add/sub/sll/sra operation and output from dmem address or register data write

 # Clock divider
-set different clocks for 4 elements. imem and dmem have clocks 4 times faster than processor and regfile.
+Set different clocks for 4 elements. imem and dmem have clocks 4 times faster than processor and regfile.

 # Memory
-design imem as a 1-port ROM.
+Design imem as a 1-port ROM.
 And design dmem as a 1-port RAM.
 Both come with the corresponding memorization initialization files imem.mif and dmem.mif to test for the working.